Danny-Devs/vuesque/README.md

 # vuesque

 This template should help get you started developing with Vue 3 in Vite.
+It's based on the 'npm i vue@latest' template.
 All the boilerplate HTML and CSS are stripped out, Tailwind CSS has been added and configured.
 Includes Pinia and Router.

 ## Recommended IDE Setup